 Day 2 NOVEMBER 3: ARRIVE IN ZURICH - EMBARKATION IN BASEL

-Arrive in Zurich today and enjoy a brief city tour and talk about the Reformation in Switzerland before transferring to Basel.
+Arrive in Zurich today, and time permitting, enjoy a brief city tour and talk about the Reformation in Switzerland before transferring to Basel.
 Embark the ship this afternoon.
 Tonight, gather on board and meet your fellow passengers.
 (D)

 Day 3 NOVEMBER 4: BREISACH